orange-lang/orange-docs/language/generics.md

 # Generics

+	identifier -> identifier "<" "of" identifier ("," identifier)* ">"

-In a function and class, the keyword `var` can be applied to class members and function/method parameters to indicate a generic parameter.
+In a function and class, the type `var` can be applied to class members and function/method parameters to indicate a generic parameter.

 If we defined the function `def add(a: var, b: var): a + b`, we will have created a generic fucntion.
 A generic function with a type being `var` means that a copy of the function will be created for each unique combination of types in which it is called.
 That means `add(3, 5)` and `add(3, 5.2)` create two different functions, where one takes two integers, and the other takes an integer and a double.

 When var is used, each parameter gets its own, unique type.
 A generic type can be created by prefixing the parameter list with a list of generic types inside of `<>`.
 For example, `def add<T>(a: T, b: T)` will create a generic `add` where both parameters have to be the same type.

 Orange can infer the type of `a` and `b` based on the types of the arguments to the function.
-If the types are different, you must explicitly define the type of `T` in the caller: like `add<int>(5, 2.3)` or `add<float>(1, 9.2f)`.
+If the types are different, you must explicitly define the type of `T` in the caller: like `add<of int>(5, 2.3)` or `add<of float>(1, 9.2f)`.

+Specifying `of` inside the brackets gives the Orage compiler a hint that we're specifying the types for generic parameters.
+At the time of writing, it is required to resolve ambiguities where it is not known if an identifier is generic or not.

 Multiple generic types can be defined as needed. `<T, V>` is a way to define two generic types named `T` and `V`, respectively.